 Who is Amanda?

 Hi!
-I’m Amanda, a Post Graduate Registered Clinical Social Work Intern with a Master’s degree in Social Work from the University of South Florida.
+I’m Amanda, a Licensed Clinical Social Work with a Master’s degree in Social Work from the University of South Florida.
 Being a therapist has been my life-long dream (yes, really!) and I am honored to work with women and teens who are seeking more balance, fulfillment, and authenticity in their lives.
 I believe that you innately have the tools and knowledge to heal yourself, which is why I utilize a person-centered therapy approach to assist you with connecting to yourself and unlocking your inner truth.
 As a trained yoga teacher, I enjoy incorporating mindfulness and movement techniques within treatment.
 The wellness of our mind and body is inherently intertwined; I find it important to pay attention to the entire system.

 I began my social work career by supporting and advocating for women impacted by human trafficking at a non-profit agency.
 I now work with teens as a school social worker.
 I have experience working with survivors of domestic and sexual violence, individuals with family members struggling with addiction, self-esteem and body-image issues, life transitions, depression, anxiety, loss, eating disorders, and am passionate about working with the LGBTQIA+ population.
 There’s debate about what it is that makes therapy effective.
 I believe that it’s a mixture of a nurturing, non-judgmental relationship with your therapist, solid and tailored therapeutic interventions, and an open heart and an open mind.

 I am a Pennsylvania native and moved to the Tampa Bay in 2020.
 I am an adventurer to my core and am probably planning my next hiking trip to one of the gorgeous US National Parks.
 I love all things nature, my dog Maxi, chocolate, singing in my car, and a good laugh.
 My friends

 and family would describe me as silly, kind, and brave